thriveweb/sailing-paradise/content/pages/home.md

-    We know organising an event can sometimes be stressfull but Sailing In Paradise's Event Co-ordinator, Jess, will take the stress out and replace it with fun.
+    We know organising an event can sometimes be stressfull but Sailing In Paradise's Guest Relations Gurus will take the stress out and replace it with fun.